 Problem: HCW fails with authentication or connectivity errors.

-Solutions: Verify TLS 1.2 enabled, check firewall rules, ensure Autodiscover working, validate SSL certificate, confirm OAuth configured correctly.
+Solution: Verify TLS 1.2 is enabled, check firewall rules for ports 443 and 25, ensure Autodiscover is working, validate the SSL certificate, and confirm OAuth is configured correctly.

 Migration Stuck in Syncing State